A Brief History

 While no single person “invented” birth control, we give Margaret Sanger (1879-1966) credit for coining the phrase and spurring development of oral contraceptives.
 As far as the actual researchers go, we can credit Gregory Pincus, John Rock, Celso-Ramón García and Edris Rice-Wray as being the inventors of oral contraceptives, the type we usually think of when the term “birth control” is used.

-Questions for Students (and others): Do you believe that governments have a right to rule on birth control availability?
+Question for students (and subscribers): Do you believe that governments have a right to rule on birth control availability?
 What method of birth control do you believe is most acceptable?
 Are eugenics ever an acceptable idea?
 Should rapists be sterilized?
 Is the former 1 child law in China a reasonable approach to population control?
 Should severely mentally retarded people be sterilized?
 Is abstinence a viable form of birth control?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!